Sage-Bionetworks/BridgeDocs/_articles/v2/scheduling.md

 The third and final part of the Bridge scheduling system, [the adherence APIs,](/swagger-ui/index.html#/Adherence%20Records) support both schedule state management for mobile clients and adherence reporting for study administrators.
 Once a participant’s client has a timeline, it is able to interpret the set of [AdherenceRecord](/model-browser.html#AdherenceRecord) objects available for a participant.

-This collection of records is *sparse;* if the participant did not do a schedules session or assessment, there will not be a record for that session or assessment in the set of records.
+This collection of records is *sparse;* if the participant did not do a scheduled session or assessment, there will not be a record for that session or assessment in the set of records.
 Furthermore, these records are persisted by the client, so they will only exist if the client updates the server on the current state of timeline performance.

 ```json
 {